 The RAA also would add dozens of additional substantive and procedural analyses, as well as judicial review to the rulemaking process for every major rule.
-It would: expand the kind of rules that must go through a formal rulemaking process; require agencies to determine "indirect costs" without defining the term; require an impossible-to-conduct estimation of a rule's impact on jobs, economic growth, and innovation while ignoring public health and safety impacts; and expand the powers of OMB's Office of Information and Regulatory Affairs to throw up numerous rulemaking roadblocks, including requiring them to establish guidelines for conducting cost-benefit analysis.
+It would: expand the kind of rules that must go through a formal rulemaking process; require agencies to determine "indirect costs" without defining the term; require an impossible-to-conduct estimation of a rule's impact on jobs, economic growth, and innovation while ignoring public health and safety benefits; and expand the powers of the White House's Office of Management and Budget's Office of Information and Regulatory Affairs to throw up numerous rulemaking roadblocks, including requiring them to establish guidelines for conducting cost-benefit analysis.
 This would further delay or prevent the promulgation of much needed consumer protections.